 - Instead of hosting your website(s) on a server that holds thousands of other websites, you will have your own server, dedicated entirely to you.

 - More resources than a VPS.

-- Good for small to medium enterprises (SMEs).
+- Good for larger businesses and small to medium enterprises (SMEs).

 - Most companies offer management with dedicated servers.

 What comes with Crucial’s hosting?

 - Customer support — Companies can offer support that’s available 24x7x365 or during working hours, as well as via phone, online tickets, emails, or a live chat system.

 - Control Panel (cPanel) — A computer application in which you can control your web hosting.

 - Uptime guarantee — Most companies offer a 99.9% uptime guarantee, meaning your website will be online 99.9% of the time.

 - Green hosting — Some web hosts offer eco-friendly web hosting services, that reduce the negative impacts that web hosting has on the environment.